iommirocks/iommi/docs/forms.rst

 Forms
 =====

-Iommi forms is alternative forms system for Django.
+iommi forms is alternative forms system for Django.
 It is inspired by, and comes from a frustration with, the standard Django forms.

 Major features compared to Django forms: